SavvasStephanides/techforhumans-posts/posts/css-box-model.md

 ---
-title: The CSS Box Model, explained.
+title: The CSS Box Model
 publishDate: 2022/03/07 14:00
 thumbnail: boxmodel.png
 description: The box model is what makes styling possible with CSS.
 Let's explain what it is.